pi0neerpat/thegraph-hacker-kit/README.md

 - https://oneclickdapp.com - Easy interfaces for any smart contract
 - https://spendless.io/ - No-loss giving for charity
 - https://superfluid.finance - Defi primitive for recurring payments and novel token features

+## Thank You!

+The workshop and materials here were made possible thanks to a grant from The Graph Protocol.

 ---